Ramona-Saintandre/udacityDevopsP3/readme1.md

-**Note**: The dummy API provided in the starter code is buggy.
-While the tests pass locally, in the Pipeline most times a `429` error is present indicating `too many requests `have been made.

 #### Selenium
 Test Type | Technology | Stage in CI/CD pipeline | Status
 :--- | :--- | :--- | :---: